cmeade001/hotel-price-recommender/README.md

 Initially, I'd planned to use the lm model from phase 2 to produce the forecast, but in researching Hyndman's textbook I learned about the science behind univariate time-series forecasts and decided to try both in parallel and pick the best one.

 ### Forecasting with Univariate Time-Series Data
 The first step for both methods is converting the modeling data into a time-series (ts) object.
-From there, you can pretty much run the forecast() package:
+From there, you can pretty much run the forecast() package.

 ![forecast-univariate-time-series](https://github.com/cmeade001/img/blob/master/forecast-univariate-ts.png?raw=true)

 Notice the forecast package automatically projects into the future based on the horizon (h) you define for it.
 Neat.